-HTML Character Set:
+HTML Character Set

-A computer character set is a relationship between the computer binary code and the set of letters.
 The standard character sets are designed so that a single 8 bit byte stores a single character because all computers use 8 bit as a basic storage unit.
 As there is 8 bits in a byte therefore, each byte can represent 256 possible characters.

 ISO Latin-1 character set